Internet Accuracy ProjectInternet Accuracy Project

 James Whitcomb Riley's "The Hoosier Folk-Child"

 The following is the complete text of James Whitcomb Riley's "The Hoosier Folk-Child."
+Our presentation of this classic poem comes from The Works of James Whitcomb Riley: Vol. VII -- Green Fields and Running Brooks (1899).
 The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Visit these other works by James Whitcomb Riley